RazerMS/Shopping-Cart-Plugins-RazerMS_CSCart/README.md

 - Click `Configure`.

-- Fill in the details accordingly.
+- Fill in the details accordingly:
-    a.
-MOLPay Merchant ID : Your MOLPay Merchant ID
+    1. MOLPay Merchant ID : Your MOLPay Merchant ID
-    b.
-MOLPay Verify Key  : Your MOLPay Verify key.
+    2. MOLPay Verify Key  : Your MOLPay Verify key.
 Check your merchant profile to have this key.

 - Save all the changes.
 You’re Done!